neoforged/.github/primers/1.21.4/index.md

 - `net.minecraft.server.packs.resources.SimpleJsonResourceReloadListener` now takes in a resource key for a registry, or a file to id converter instead of just a string
     - `scanDirectory` now takes in a resource key for a registry, or a file to id converter instead of just a string

+### MetadataSectionSerializer, replaced by Codecs

+`MetadataSectionSerializer` has been removed in favor of using `Codec`s to serialize the metadata sections.
+As such all `MetadataSectionSerializer`s have been replaced by its `MetadataSectionType` instead, which holds the name of the section and the codec for the metadata section.

+- `net.minecraft.client.renderer.texture`
+    - `HttpTexture` -> `SkinTextureDownloader`, not one-to-one as the new class is just a utility that returns the content to store
+    - `MissingTextureAtlasSprite`
+        - `getTexture` -> `generateMissingImage`, not one-to-one
+        - `getMissingImage(int, int)` is now public
+    - `SpriteLoader#loadAndStitch` now takes in a collection of `MetadataSectionType`s rather than `MetadataSectionSerializer`s
+- `net.minecraft.client.resources.SkinManager` no longer takes in the `TextureManager`
+    - `getOrLoad` now returns an `Optional<PlayerSkin>` future instead of just the `PlayerSkin`
+- `net.minecraft.client.resources.metadata.animation`
+    - `AnimationFrame` is now a record
+    - `AnimationMetadataSection` is now a record
+    - `AnimationMetadataSectionSerializer` class is removed
+    - `VillagerMetaDataSection` -> `VillagerMetadataSection`
+    - `VillagerMetadataSectionSerializer` class is removed
+- `net.minecraft.client.resources.metadata.texture`
+    - `TextureMetadataSection` is now a record
+    - `TextureMetadataSectionSerializer` class is removed
+- `net.minecraft.server.packs.PackResources#getMetadataSection` now takes in a `MetadataSectionType` instead of a `MetadataSectionSerializer`
+- `net.minecraft.server.packs.metadata`
+    - `MetadataSectionSerializer` is removed in favor of section codecs
+    - `MetadataSectionType` is a now a record instead of a `MetadataSectionSerializer` extension
+- `net.minecraft.server.packs.resources.ResourceMetadata`
+    - `getSection` now takes in a `MetadataSectionType` instead of a `MetadataSectionSerializer`
+    - `copySections` now takes in a collection of `MetadataSectionType`s instead of a `MetadataSectionSerializer`s

 ### Music, now with Volume Controls

 The background music is now handled through a `MusicInfo` class, which also stores the volume along with the associated `Music`.